SwifterSwift/SwifterSwift/CONTRIBUTING.md

 	- Properties & static properties
 	- Methods & static methods
 	- Initializers
-- Files are named based on the type that the contained extensions extend (example: all String extensions are found in "**StringExtensions.swift**" file)
+- Files are named based on the type that the contained extensions extend. (example: all String extensions are found in "**StringExtensions.swift**" file)
+- All extensions should be tested.
+- All extensions files and test file have a one to one relation.
+- All test files are named based on the extensions which it tests. (example: all String extensions tests are found in "**StringExtensionsTests.swift**" file)
+- An single extension can have multiple tests.
-- extensions are ordered inside files in the following order:
+- extensions and tests are ordered inside files in the following order:

 ```swift
 // MARK: - enums